marrow/web.dispatch.resource/README.rst

 Version 2.0
 -----------

-* Extract of the object dispatch mechanism from WebCore.
+* Extract of the resource dispatch mechanism from WebCore.
+* Updated to utilize the standardized dispatch protocol.

 Version 1.x
 -----------

-* Process fully integrated in the WebCore web framework.
+* Process fully integrated in the WebCore web framework as the "RESTful dialect".

 License